Dean Bridge

 Telford’s bridge carries the bulk of traffic from the city's West End to its north-west suburbs.

 The Dean Bridge is difficult to view as a whole, but Telford's Lothian Bridge on the A68, also from 1831, is a smaller five-arched version of the same design.

 The Dean Bridge spans the Water of Leith in the city of Edinburgh on the A90 road to Queensferry on the Firth of Forth.
-It carries the roadway, 447 ft long and 39 ft broad, on four arches rising 106 ft above the river.
+It carries the roadway, 447 ft long and 39 ft broad, on four arches of 90 ft span, rising 106 ft above the river bed.
 The bridge was one of the last major works before retirement of the bridge designer, civil engineer Thomas Telford, and was completed in 1831 when he was seventy-three years old.

 Before the bridge was built the river had been crossed since medieval times at a ford, later by a single-arch stone bridge near the same spot, at the foot of Bell's Brae in the Dean Village.
 The private Dean Gardens lie under the east side of the bridge on the north bank of the Water of Leith.
+The Water of Leith Walkway passes under the bridge on the south bank.

+The Dean Bridge is part of one of the routes proposed in 2025 for the expanded Edinburgh Trams network to Granton.

+Design

+The design was originally for three arches, but due to poor ground conditions on the south bank, the design was amended to have four smaller arches.
+The main piers are 31 ft in length and 3.4 m wide, with the 90 ft span arches springing at 70 ft above the bed and rising 30 ft.
+On either side of the bridge is a 5 ft wide external soffit, with 96 ft span arches springing at 90 ft above the bed and rising just 10 ft.
+These, according to Telford, "are the distinguishing features of this bridge".
+The piers have external walls 3 ft thick, with four internal voids separated by walls 2 ft thick.

+Weight and cost were saved by building hollow piers, a feature which was initially touted as facilitating their effective inspection; however, these are now considered confined spaces.
+The arches have four spandrel walls, spanning longitudinally and perpendicular to the deck, rather than being infilled.